-Attorney Benjamin Taylor’s dynamic legal practice focuses on personal injury, family law, and criminal defense, including death penalty cases.
+Attorney Benjamin Taylor’s dynamic legal practice focuses on personal injury, civil rights, family law, criminal defense, and death penalty cases.

 An Arizona native, Taylor earned his Juris Doctor from the top tier ranked University of Arizona James E. Rogers College of Law and a Bachelor of Science in Finance from the Barrett Honor’s College at Arizona State University.

 He has worked for the Pima County Attorney’s Office, the Maricopa County Public Defender’s Office, and the Arizona State Legislature.

 Mr. Taylor was a Statewide Officer for The State Bar of Arizona Criminal Justice Section Executive Council, and was selected for the State Bar Leadership Institute.

 He is actively involved in the Maricopa County Bar Association.

 Mr. Taylor volunteers with the Maricopa County Branch of NAACP legal redress committee and mentors through various organizations.
 He has participated in the Arizona State Bar Pipeline Program and The Arizona State Bar Law Camp which informs elementary and high school students of their legal rights.

 Annually, he looks forward to providing free legal advice to veterans at the Arizona Veteran’s Stand-down.
 He was recognized as an Unsung Hero at the Legislative Leadership Conference and one of the state’s top 35 entrepreneurs under 35 by the Arizona Republic.
 Mr. Taylor was a 40 Under 40 National Bar Association award recipient and a 40 under 40 Phoenix Business Journal award recipient.

 Mr. Taylor is Vice President of the AZ State Bar Board of Governors.